Money market reform has arrived. The SEC’s sweeping changes, along with technical and macroeconomic factors, will likely make money market funds

 - Real return: Investments should seek to generate real returns, or returns over inflation, to help participants maintain and potentially grow the

 purchasing power of their retirement assets.

-PIMCO Government Money Market Fund, managed by Jerome Schneider, whom Morningstar named its 2015 Fixed-Income Manager of the Year.)
+offering into the PIMCO Government Money Market Fund, managed by Jerome Schneider, whom Morningstar named its 2015 Fixed-Income Manager of the Year.)

 Moreover, the SEC changes imposed significant changes to structural and operational aspects of MMFs, which created challenges for DC recordkeepers,

 custodians and trustees.
 Government MMFs have become DC trustees’ preferred MMF solution because these funds are managed to a fixed $1.00 NAV while

 remaining exempt from mandatory fees and gates, reducing their operational challenges.
 The result: Over the past 18 months, many plan sponsors that used